 Some rest their high minds behind blog posts that deny the experiences of those who have lived through or watched loved ones live through chemically induced neuropsychiatric injuries.
 Others sit happily in their parents’ basements, punching controls on PlayStations.
 They cheer their lack of maturity as a mark of distinction, but avoid discussing what might happen to them when their parents pass away, or the stress their parents might endure when considering that question.

 I reject being told that black is white, and that my lived experience is something other than what I see in the mirror.
-Our modern, toxic environment is hurting those of us with autoimmune mediated autism, and it’s creating a variety of autism we’ve never seen before.
+Our modern, toxic environment is hurting those of us with immune system mediated autism, and it’s creating a type of autism we’ve never seen before.